cakephp/docs/en/console-and-shells/schema-management-and-migrations.rst

 Create schema and commit
 ------------------------

-On a project which use versionning, the usage of cake schema would follow these steps:
+On a project which use versioning, the usage of cake schema would follow these steps:

 1. Create or modify your database tables